springboardmentor987p/ScreenSense/WEBAPPLICATIOn/backend/readme.txt

-the data set we used
+the data which is presented in my env